RiptideNetworking/Riptide/README.md

 ## Usage
 ### Project Considerations
-If you are making a player-hosted game (often incorrectly referred to as "peer-to-peer") where one player acts as the server, you'll want all your code in a single project.
+If you are making a player-hosted game (sometimes mistakenly referred to as "peer-to-peer") where one player acts as the server, you'll want all your code in a single project.

 However, if you intend to build a standalone server, having separate projects for the server and client may be helpful.